-The GIS (Geographic Information Systems) Department assigns, updates, and verifies all addresses in the County that fall outside of the city limits of Grovetown and Harlem.
-Addresses are assigned and should be posted according to a standard set of rules to help make sure you can be found as quickly as possible in a time of need.
+The GIS (Geographic Information Systems) Department assigns and verifies all addresses in the County that fall outside of the city limits of Grovetown and Harlem.
+Addresses are assigned and should be posted according to a standard set of rules to help make sure you can be found quickly in a time of need.

 - Driveway access determines your address

 - Posted numbers must be visible from both directions on the road with no weeds or other items blocking their view